-16.0 Reporting
+15.0 REPORTING

-Reports shall be made available quarterly by the Director of IPTIP Investments to the Treasurer, the Chief Investment Officer and The Illinois Funds participants.
+Reports shall be made available quarterly by the Director of The Illinois Funds to the Treasurer and The Illinois Funds participants.
 The quarterly report shall contain the following:

-- a) The total amount of funds; - b) The current and historic performance of The Illinois Funds as compared to the established benchmark; - c) The asset allocation for the investments; - d) Any circumstances resulting in a deviation from the standards established in Section 11.0 of this Policy; - e) Any change in investment policy adopted during the quarter; and - f) The weighted average number of days to maturity.
+- a) The performance of The Illinois Funds as compared to the established benchmark; - b) Asset allocation; - c) Any deviation from the standards established in Section 10.0 of this Policy; - d) Any change in investment policy adopted during the quarter; and - e) The average number of days to maturity.

-A listing of all investments in the portfolio marked to market shall be made available to the Treasurer, Chief Investment Officer and The Illinois Funds participants annually.
+A listing of all investments in the portfolio marked to market shall be made available to the Treasurer and The Illinois Funds participants annually.